qatoolkit/qatoolkit-engine-httptester-net/README.md

 This is an implementation of the HTTP response message asserter, which can be used to assert different parameters.

 Here is a list of Asserters:
-- `ResponseContentContains`: HTTP body contains a string (ignores case)
+- `ResponseContentContains`: HTTP body contains a string (ignores case).
-- `RequestDurationEquals`: Verify request duration
+- `RequestDurationEquals`: Verify request duration.
-- `ResponseStatusCodeEquals`: Verify if response code equals
+- `ResponseStatusCodeEquals`: Verify if response code equals to specified.
-- `ResponseHasHttpHeader`: HTTP response contains a header
+- `ResponseHasHttpHeader`: HTTP response contains a header.
-- `ResponseStatusCodeIsSuccess`: HTTP response status code is one of 2xx
+- `ResponseStatusCodeIsSuccess`: HTTP response status code is one of 2xx.
-- `ResponseBodyIsEmpty`: HTTP response body is empty
+- `ResponseBodyIsEmpty`: HTTP response body is empty.
+- `ResponseContentTypeEquals`: Check if HTTP response media type equals to specified.

 Asserter produces a list of `AssertResult`: